Aleman-Z/ADRITOOLS/README.md

 *Self-explainatory.*

 * **envelope1.m:**
-*Calculates the envelope of a signal via rectification and Low-pass fitlering.*
+*Calculates the envelope of a signal via rectification and Low-pass filtering.*

     <img src="env.png" width="400">